 “We have had the opportunity to have Stu speak to our soccer academy players and our high school players at Bishop Feehan High School over the past several years.
 Stu does an excellent job discussing athlete motivation and mental performance.
 As a former player and coach his talks use real life examples that coaches and players can relate to, which provides the participants with valuable insight into the mindset of a high performing athlete.
 I would highly recommend using Stu’s services to coaches, parents, and players!”

-Missy Traversi, Owner of MT Elite Basketball Training, Head Coach Adelphi University Basketball said:
+Missy Traversi, Head Coach Adelphi University Basketball said:

 “Stuart has given me a new appreciation for the mental aspect of competition and the value of tapping into that power.
 I wish I had the opportunity and competitive advantage to learn these techniques while I was a player; however, the same tools that he teaches to athletes absolutely improve my performance as a business owner and coach.”

 Laura DiFelice, Attleboro, MA said: